stashed/docs/docs/concepts/what-is-stash/architecture.md

 #### Pushgateway

 `pushgateway` container runs Prometheus [pushgateway](https://github.com/prometheus/pushgateway).
 All the backup sidecars/jobs and restore init-containers/jobs send Prometheus metrics to this pushgateway after completing their backup or restore process.
-Prometheus server can scrap those metrics from this pushgateway.
+Prometheus server can scrape those metrics from this pushgateway.

 ### Backend